hapax/hapax.github.io/assets/maximal.md

 Now, imagine visiting a sequence of $n$ candy stores, $C_1, C_2,
 \ldots, C_n$.
 How do multiple side trips compare to the direct route?
-Assuming we visit candy stores in order, the total length is
+If we visit candy stores in order, the total length is

 $$
 AC_1 + C_1C_2 + \cdots C_{n-1}C_n + C_nB.